 “Maybe what augmentation looks like is reducing, knowing a little bit more about a lot less.
 And not adding things to the world, but taking things away”

-The last perspective is from Kenya Hara, challenging the whole problem with content and information as something “media-ish”.
-What is information?
-Is it the quantity or the quality that is really overwhelming us?
+The last perspective is from Kenya Hara, challenging the whole problem with content and information as something “media-ish”

 - “Although today’s society is said to be in a state of information overload, in fact it may not be an excess.
 It’s just an overflow of odd and fragmented information in the media.
 The amount of information in each fragment is in fact quite small.
 In this slew of half-baked information, isn’t the brain oppressed?
 The stress on the brain isn’t because of quantity, but because of limited quality.”